 A long and tiring day can lead to an uncontrolled and unmanagable headache.
 To counteract this, we tend to indulge in a strong dose of caffeine, which has even more adverse effects.

-I suggest you go for peppermint tea that will satisfy your need to have tea, without having to consume caffeine (15).
+I suggest you go for peppermint tea that will satisfy your need to have tea, without having to consume caffeine and may assist in headache relief (15).

 [ Read: Benefits Of Peppermint ]